Listen to the Podcast

 What is Influencer Marketing?

-Influencer marketing is the practice of leveraging relationships with those who have audiences of their own to communicate your message to their audience.
+Influencer marketing or, as I argue in my new book, influence marketing, is the practice of leveraging relationships with those who have audiences of their own to communicate your message to their audience.
 An easy way to understand it is thinking of influencers as the television, newspaper or radio stations of today.
 Only instead of big media companies, they are individual people.

-Jason Falls's expertise and experience working with influencers and building influence over the last 15 years puts him in a unique position as an authority on influencer marketing.
-Tabbed by MarketingProfs to teach its in-depth course on the subject, Falls is frequently quoted, asked to speak and provide insight to brands and events about it.
-He is currently authoring a new book (publisher to be announced) about Influencer Marketing set to publish in 2020.
+My experience working with influencers and building influence over the last 15 years puts me in a unique position, often called an authority on influencer marketing.
+Tabbed by MarketingProfs to teach its in-depth course on the subject, I have found myself frequently quoted, asked to speak and provide insight to brands and events about it.
+Winfluence is my third book and the inspiration for its accompanying influence marketing podcast.

-See his comments in media coverage, presentations on influencer marketing and learn more about his upcoming book on influencer marketing in the links on this page.
+See my comments in media coverage, presentations on influencer marketing in the links on this page.

-How do I find the right influencers for influencer marketing?
+How do I find the right influencers for influence marketing?

 Identifying the right influencers to use can be a challenging task.
 But it can also be simple if you do two things: Think it through logically and leverage influencer marketing tools.